oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 if the mathematics of the file is incorrect, the file should be parsed and allow the computer algebra system to throw the error.

+External implementations should not be expected to read or write all possible Oscar types.
+It is perfectly valid for external implementations to throw parse errors when a certain file format is unexpected.
+For example Oscar will parse a `QQFieldElem` that has data value "0 0 7 // - 1 0" as `-7//10`, even though this is not how it is serialized.
+We feel we should not restrict users when deserialize to formats that may have issues deserializing the same format externally.

+We cannot guarantee that any file that has been manipulated by hand is still validate and should be validated against the schema.
+In the same way we cannot guarantee that any files created external are valid in terms of the mathematics either.

 Allowing extensions to JSON is not recommended, this is to keep the scope of possible software that can parse the given JSON as large as possible.
+For example some JSON extensions allow comments in the files, Oscar cannot parse such JSONs and we recommend that any comments should be placed in the meta field.

 When writing UUIDs, adhere to version four UUIDs specified by RFC 4122.

 # John's Questions